jpverkamp/blog/content/programming/_index.md

 After that, I picked up programming for real in QBASIC (I still have a few of those programs lying around), got my own (junky) Linux desktop from my cousin, tried to learn VBasic (without a Windows machine), and eventually made it to high school...
 In college, I studied computer science and mathematics, mostly programming in Java/.NET, although with a bit of everything in the mix.
 A few of my oldest programming posts on this blog are from that time.

 After that, on to grad school!
 Originally, I was going to study computational linguistics, but that fell through.
 Then programming languages (the school's specialty).
-And finally I ended up studying censorship and computer security.
-That's about where I am today!
+And finally I ended up studying censorship and computer security... before taking a hard turn into the private sector to follow my PhD advisor.

+Since then, I've worked in the computer security space at a couple of different companies.
+Some don't exist any more, some you've probably heard of.
+I still program for fun too, and not just in security.

 But really, I still have a habit of doing [a little bit of everything](/programming/topics/).
 Whatever seems interesting at the time!